rahulT-17/AMLer/README.md

 - on-demand money trail graph visualization
 - policy PDF ingestion with draft rule extraction
 - evaluation metrics and false-positive reporting
+- local Docker Compose stack for FastAPI, Streamlit, and PostgreSQL

 ### In progress

-- backend modularization and service-layer refactor
-- Dockerization
 - deployment polish
+- cloud hosting / public deployment
+- final infrastructure cleanup and health-check refinement

 ### Intentionally deferred

 - activating extracted policy rules directly in runtime
 - OCR support for scanned PDFs
 - full production-grade approval workflow for extracted rules
-- cloud deployment hardening
+- cloud production hardening

 ## Limitations

-- LLM-backed features depend on an available OpenAI-compatible endpoint.
+- LLM-backed features depend on a reachable OpenAI-compatible endpoint
-- Policy ingestion currently expects text-based PDFs rather than scanned documents.
+- policy ingestion currently expects text-based PDFs rather than scanned documents
-- Extracted policy rules are review artifacts, not active runtime controls.
+- extracted policy rules are review artifacts, not active runtime controls
-- Some backend orchestration still lives in `app.py` while the refactor is in progress.

-## Key Technical Takeaways

-If you are reviewing this project as a portfolio piece, the key technical story is:

-- Rules handle interpretable suspicious activity detection.
-- Typology maps raw alerts into recognizable laundering behavior.
-- ML prioritizes the cases that deserve attention first.
-- The LLM is used where it adds the most value: explanation and policy interpretation.
-- The UI is designed around investigation depth, not just alert counts.
+- the Docker stack is optimized for local/demo deployment rather than hardened cloud production

-## Final Summary
+## Final Note

-AMLer is a multi-stage AML investigation system built to be explainable, interactive, and honest about tradeoffs.
-The project intentionally separates detection, prioritization, explanation, and policy interpretation so that each layer stays understandable and useful.
+AMLer is my attempt to build an AML system that is not just accurate enough to be useful, but also explainable enough to be trusted.
+The main thing I wanted to show with this project is that detection, prioritization, explanation, and policy interpretation do not have to be collapsed into one black box.
+They can be separated into layers that are easier to reason about and improve.

-That design choice is the core of my project.